What is an EGD?

 Make arrangements to have someone drive you home following the endoscopy.
-The sedation given during the procedure causes drowsiness and dizziness and impairs your judgment, making it unsafe for you to drive or operate machinery for up to eight hours following the procedure.
+The sedation given during the procedure causes drowsiness and dizziness and impairs your judgment, making it unsafe for you to drive or operate machinery for up to 8 hours following the procedure.

 What Happens During an Upper Endoscopy?

-You will be asked to wear a hospital gown and to remove your eyeglasses and dentures.
+You’ll be asked to wear a hospital gown and to remove your eyeglasses and dentures.

 A local anesthetic (pain-relieving medication) may be applied at the back of your throat.
 Also, tell your doctor if you have:

 You will be given a pain reliever and a sedative intravenously (in your vein) to help you relax and make you feel drowsy.

 A mouthpiece will be placed in your mouth.

 You will lie on your left side during the procedure.